How to create e-learning courses

 What are the benefits of Employee-generated Learning?

 - Agile.
 It is created by employees who have first-hand knowledge of the business.
-They know better than anyone what skills and knowledge are required to remain competitive.

 - Captures valuable employee knowledge.
 This means the knowledge remains available to future generations of employees, even after senior employees leave the department or company.

 Identifying business needs

-Remember that training should always serve specific business-related needs.
 The entire purpose of training is to provide your employees with the skills and knowledge they need to perform better at their jobs.
 When getting started with e-learning, it is a good idea to speak with employees themselves to gain a clearer view of the areas where additional training is needed.